whtns/chevreul/inst/helpers/subsetChevreul.md

-# Subset a Seurat Object
+# Subset a SingleCellExperiment Object

 Often we want to subset a dataset to remove outlier cells.
 Such cells may be present for technical or biological reasons.
 If excluded for principled reasons, such filtering can allow meaningful analysis.